AI Tools for Marketing

 Freemium model with a free tier covering a small number of minutes per month, scaling to paid subscription plans with higher generation limits and team collaboration features.

 Best for marketing teams making explainer videos, audiobooks, and moderate-volume voiceover work where speed and accessibility matter more than premium audio quality.
-For brand-critical voice work, ElevenLabs typically produces stronger output.
+Not ideal for brand-critical voice work where quality is the deliverable.

 What it does well